chetaldrich/euler/README.md

 # euler

-Euler solutions, done in Scala to learn the language.
+Euler solutions, done in a few unfamiliar languages for the sake of learning.